kayleyseow/Target-WITS/README.md

-# Target-WITS
+# Target Women in Tech Symposium
-Pitch materials for the 2022 Target Women in Tech Symposium
+Pitch materials for the 2022 Target Women in Tech Symposium.